aliciasillers/PacBio-Methylation-Data-Project-Documentation/Slurm.md

 ## How SLURM works

+SLURM aids in users' interaction with computer clusters in order for computing resources to be used efficiently.
+On the FARM cluster, there is one head node and several compute nodes.
+Large computing tasks should not be run on the head node because everyone has to share this node.
+Instead, these tasks must be submitted to run on the compute nodes which are designated for this purpose.
+This is where SLURM comes in.
+SLURM commands are used to submit computing jobs in the form of scripts.
+SLURM then determines what resources you have requested for your job and assesses what resources are available so that the appropriate resources can be allocated on the available node(s).
+If resources are not available right away, SLURM puts your job in the queue to run once other jobs finish.

 ## Writing scripts to submit as jobs

 To submit code to run, the code needs to be written in a batch script.
 Open a window to write a script using the following command, substituting any name for [script name]: